Shedeur Sanders: Colorado

 Sanders led the Buffaloes to a record in 2024 and an appearance in the Alamo Bowl.
-He finished the season with 4,134 passing yards and 37 touchdowns, with him earning Big 12 Offensive Player of the Year honors and named the winner of the Johnny Unitas Golden Arm Award.
+He finished the season with 4,134 passing yards and 37 touchdowns, with an NCAA-leading 74% completion percentage.
+He earned Big 12 Offensive Player of the Year honors and named the winner of the Johnny Unitas Golden Arm Award.
 In April 2025, Colorado announced Sanders's jersey number, along with Travis Hunter's, would be retired before the school's spring game.